codeadict/movie-scrapper/README.md

-IMDB SCRAPPER
+MOVIES SCRAPPER
 =============

 A Python spider built on [Scrapy](http://scrapy.org).
-It scrapes and stores a list of top movies from IMDB.
+It takes data from movie sites and stores it to MySQL Database.
+From now it support [IMDB](http://www.imdb.com) and also fetch movies covers and download to a directory.
+More scrapers will be added later.

-Run it:
+Usage:

-    cd imdb
+    cd movie_scrapper
     scrapy crawl imdb_toplist